top of page

 "They have to be happy in their environment and I think that’s the main thing and you can’t do that with force.
 Probably more and more breakers these days are taking that approach."

-They worked together on colts and everyone showed their different styles and techniques in breaking in the horse they were allocated.
+They worked together on colts and everyone showed their different styles and techniques in breaking in their horse.

 "It’s a matter of making sure the horses are going forward of their own accord.